 The train crossing through Essex is racing us back to London.
 A man behind us is talking incredibly loudly into his phone.
 He’s looking to get into a virtual loop sometime with the boys from the Saffron Walden office.
 Important ideas to kick around, apparently.
 Giristroula and my circle of Britain is soon to be complete.
 We are getting there too fast for my liking though.
 It’s all coming to an end far too quickly.
 The edge of London begins to appear around us, blurring with the Essex lands.
 Cafes pass outside the train window.
 I reconise these types of cafes – Polaroid pictures up on the walls of fat men who had managed to finish the ‘Gut Buster’ breakfasts.
 Signed framed headshot photo of a forgotten Eastenders stars who once used to come in, long ago.
 The east London streets then start to emerge.
 Lithuanian girls with their haired tied tight back, black leggings and big bright white trainers, walking with Lithuanian builders in dirty work t-shirts and huge biceps.
 Nailbars.
 Poundshops.
 Chicken shops.
 Hipster pubs.
 Liverpool Station.
 We’re back.
 We’ve made it all the way round the country.

 Taking the escalator down to the tube, something seems wrong.

+“Get back!” shouts the Underground worker down in the ticket hall.
 “Please clear the station,” says a recorded message over the speakers.

 “I don’t want to die Daddy,” says a little girl stood with her father behind me, clutching his hand looking up fearfully.